Topological group actions by group automorphisms and Banach representations: Some properties of actions by automorphisms

 \begin{fact} \cite{Me-F} Let $G$ and $X$ both be topological groups, $\pi\colon G \times X \to X$ a continuous action by group automorphisms of $X$.
 Then the $G$-space $X$ is $G$-compactifiable (and it admits a Banach representation in the sense of Definition \ref{d:repr}). \end{fact} \begin{proof} Since the given continuous action is by automorphisms of $X$, it is straightforward to observe that the right (and also left) uniformity on $X$ is quasibounded (but not always bounded). \end{proof}

-An additional possibility proving Fact \ref{t:aut} is to use Fact \ref{f:SemidCoset} below taking into account that (according to J. de Vries \cite{Vr-can}) every coset $G$-space $G/H$ is $G$-compactifiable (because its right uniformity is bounded).
+An additional possibility proving Fact \ref{t:aut} is to use Fact \ref{f:SemidCoset} below taking into account that (according to J. de Vries \cite{Vr-can}) every coset $G$-space $G/H$ is $G$-compactifiable.
+The reason is that the right uniformity of $G/H$ is bounded.

 \sk Recall that the \textit{Roelcke compactification} $\rho\colon G \to \rho(G)$ of a topological group $G$ is the compactification induced by the algebra $\UC(G)=\RUC(G) \cap \LUC(G)$, where $\LUC(G)$ is the algebra of all bounded left uniformly continuous functions.